PROFESSIONAL PRACTICE - CLINICAL AUDIOLOGY B

 Placement - Off Site

-Eight 1.0 days placement - off site per study period from week 41 to week 44 and delivered via face-to-face.
+Eight 1.0 days placement - off site per study period on weekdays during the day from week 29 to week 48 and delivered via face-to-face.

-One 2.0 hours laboratory class per study period during the day from week 31 to week 38 and delivered via face-to-face.
+Four 2.0 hours laboratory class per study period on weekdays during the day from week 31 to week 38 and delivered via face-to-face.